TruncatedDinoSour/armour/doc/d/keyfile-0.md

 -   `db_ChaCha20_Poly1305_crypto_passes`
 -   `db_pepper`

-Don't be confused when you see those parameters in this document, assume they come from the pDB database.
+Do not be confused when you see those parameters in this document, assume they come from the pDB database.

 ### Lock status